Traffic in Poland is on the right-hand side. A vehicle moving along city streets must have its headlights on regardless of the time of day or year.

-Children in cars: child under 12 and 1.5 metres in height cannot travel as front or rear passenger unless they use a suitable restraint system.
+Children in cars: child 1.5 metres in height cannot travel as front or rear passenger unless they use a suitable restraint system.

 Speed limits, shown below, are implemented rigorously.
 Radar traps are frequent in Poland, and heavy on-the-spot fines can be levied.